-9. Where can I find a nationally norm-referenced standardized test?
+12. Where can I find a nationally norm-referenced standardized test?

 Nationally normed tests can be obtained in several ways.
-Examples of nationally norm-referenced standardized tests include the Iowa Test of Basic Skills (ITBS) for grades K-8, the Iowa Tests of Educational Development (ITED) for grades 9-12, the Stanford Achievement Tests (SAT-10) for grades K-12, the California Achievement Test (Terra Nova) and the Peabody.
+Examples of nationally norm-referenced standardized tests include the lowa Test of Basic Skills (ITBS) for grades K-8, the lowa Tests of Educational Development (ITED) for grades 9-12, the Stanford Achievement Tests (SAT-10) for grades K-12, the California Achievement Test (Terra Nova) and the Peabody.
 Home-school parents can order tests from the University of Minnesota Statewide Testing Program.
 Tests are also available through some home-school organizations locally and nationally.
+High school students may use the ACT or SAT college entrance examination as a nationally normed achievement test.

-10. What must I do with assessment results?
+13. What must I do with assessment results?